arielmission-space/PAOS/docs/source/index.rst

 Want to jump into the ``PAOS`` program?
 Head here: :ref:`User guide`

+Want to know more about the code?
+Head here: :ref:`API guide`

 Want to collaborate?
-Head here: :ref:`Developer Guide`
+Head here: :ref:`Developer guide`

 -----------------------------------

+Curious about the license?
+Head here: :ref:`license`

+Curious about the project history?
+Head here: :ref:`changelog`

 .. toctree::
     :hidden: